-The Authority was created in 1985 to provide tax-exempt, low-cost financing to school districts and community college districts for use in the repair and construction of school facilities as well as provide financing for working capital purposes.
-The Authority serves as a conduit issuer of bonds and notes on behalf of school districts, community college districts, and, since 2010, charter schools.
-The Authority is chaired by the State Treasurer, and the Superintendent of Public Instruction and the Director of Finance serve as members.
-The Authority has offices in Los Angeles and Sacramento.
-The Authority administers a number of federally- and state-funded grant, loan, and bond programs, which are described below.
+The Authority was created in 1985 to provide tax-exempt, low-cost financing to school districts, community college districts, and county offices of education for use in the repair and construction of school facilities as well as provide financing for working capital purposes.
+The Authority serves as a conduit issuer of bonds and notes on behalf of school districts, community college districts, and charter schools.
+Chaired by the State Treasurer, the Superintendent of Public Instruction, and the Director of Finance, the Authority has offices in Los Angeles and Sacramento.
+The Authority administers several federally- and state-funded grant, loan, and bond programs, which are described below.

-Charter School Facilities Program: The Charter School Facilities Program (CSFP) was enacted in 2002 by Assembly Bill 14, amended by Senate Bill 15 and Assembly Bill 16, and funded through Proposition 47 (\$100 million), Proposition 55 (\$300 million), Proposition 1D (\$500 million), and Proposition 51 (\$500 million) for the purposes of constructing, acquiring, or renovating new facilities for site-based charter school students throughout California.
+Charter School Facilities Program: The Charter School Facilities Program (CSFP) was enacted in 2002 by Assembly Bill 14, amended by Senate Bill 15 and Assembly Bill 16, and funded through Proposition 47 (\$100 million), Proposition 55 (\$300 million), Proposition 1D (\$500 million), Proposition 51 (\$500 million), and Proposition 2 (\$600 million), to construct, acquire, or renovating new facilities for site-based charter school students throughout California.
 The CSFP allows charter schools to access state facility funding for new construction directly or through the school district where the charter school is physically located.
 The program funds 50 percent of project costs as a grant (paid by the State), while the charter school, in the form of a long-term lease or a lump sum payment, repays the other 50 percent.
 The Program is jointly administered by Office of Public-School Construction (OPSC) staff, and for its part, the OPSC makes recommendations to the State Allocation Board (SAB) regarding which Program applicants receive preliminary apportionments (a reservation of program funds) based on criteria outlined in statute and in SAB program regulations.
-Among other things, the Authority is responsible for: 1) making a financial soundness determination for all Program applicants at the time of preliminary, advance and final apportionment; 2) conducting on-going monitoring and due diligence of recipients' financial soundness before and after final apportionment; 3) carrying out due diligence on guarantors or related organizations, when applicable; 4) developing, negotiating, and maintaining Program agreements on behalf of the State; and 5) integrating Program funding into the Authority's existing financing programs.
+Among other things, the Authority is responsible for 1) making a financial soundness determination for all Program applicants at the time of preliminary, advance, and final apportionment; 2) conducting ongoing monitoring and due diligence of recipients' financial soundness before and after final apportionment; 3) carrying out due diligence on guarantors or related organizations, when applicable; 4) developing, negotiating, and maintaining Program agreements on behalf of the State; and 5) integrating Program funding into the Authority's existing financing programs.
 This program is accounted for in the Charter School Facilities Program Account Fund.

-Charter School Facility Grant (SB740) Program: The Charter School Facility Grant (SB740) Program provides annual grants to offset on-going annual facility costs for charter schools serving a high percentage of students eligible for free or reduced-price meals (FRPM) or schools that are located in a public elementary school boundary serving a similar demographic.
+Charter School Facility Grant (SB740) Program: The Charter School Facility Grant (SB740) Program provides annual grants to offset ongoing annual facility costs for charter schools serving a high percentage of students eligible for free or reduced-price meals (FRPM) or schools that are in a public elementary school boundary serving a similar demographic.
 This program is accounted for in the Charter Schools Facility Grant Program Fund.